Illegal immigration to the United States: Family reunification

 According to demographer Jeffery Passel of the Pew Hispanic Center, the flow of Mexicans to the US has produced a "network effect"—furthering immigration as Mexicans moved to join relatives already in the US.

 Further incentives

 Lower costs of transportation, communication and information has facilitated illegal immigration.
 Mexican nationals, in particular, have a very low financial cost of immigration and can easily cross the border.
 Even if it requires more than one attempt, they have a very low probability of being detected and then deported once they have entered the country.
-A 2016 research paper published in the American Journal of Sociology hypothesized that border militarization, which took place between 1986 and 2008, in the United States had the unintended consequence of increasing illegal immigration to the United States, as temporary illegal immigrants who entered the United States seasonally for work opted to stay permanently in the United States and bring their families once it became harder to move across the border regularly.
+A 2016 research paper published in the American Journal of Sociology hypothesized that border militarization, which took place between 1986 and 2008, in the United States had the unintended consequence of increasing illegal immigration to the United States, as migrants who entered the United States seasonally for work opted to stay permanently in the United States and bring their families once it became harder to move across the border regularly.